gaberay2022/Software-Engineer-Project/README.md

   Here we can see that the team who won has their score flashing.
 A "Go to Lobby" button appears sending you back to the player entry screen to start the game again.

 ## Warning
-  If you are hosting this on a website service, (we use heroku), The traffic generator will not work if more than one person is one the website.
-This happens due to the ports that they traffic generator is set up with sending on the same port at all times, not randomly assigned ports for each person.
+  If you are hosting this on a website service, (we used heroku), The traffic generator will not work if more than one person is on the website.
+This happens due to the ports that the traffic generator is set up with, sending on the same port at all times, not randomly assigned ports for each instance.
 # Authors

 * **Gabriel Garcia** - *Team Lead* - *Full-stack* - [Gabriel-Garcia---Testing-Branch](https://github.com/gaberay2022/Software-Engineer-Project/tree/Gabriel-Garcia---Testing-Branch)